 website | 19529 Vashon Hwy SW (Vashon Island) | monthly subscription available

-This little coffee roastery is just outside of Seattle on Vashon Island, but the first time I had it’s coffee was by picking up a bag at a Seattle grocer.
+This little coffee roastery is just outside of Seattle on Vashon Island, but the first time I had their coffee was by picking up a bag at a Seattle grocer.
 It was that bag that got me to start writing down the best coffee beans in Seattle.

 If you visit Vashon Island, make sure to visit their roastery to fuel up before trying all the Vashon Island restaurants.